 There is storage capacity at Scott Base for 56,000 litres.
 The tank is double-contained for environmental protection and is divided into two separate compartments of 28,000 litres each.
 Only one of these tanks is in use at any one time, keeping one in reserve.
 Antarctica New Zealand purchases the fuel directly from the United States Antarctic Program’s McMurdo Station located 3 kilometres away.
 Approximately every 20 days Scott Base’s storage tank is refilled via a 7,000 litre tank mounted on the back of a Isuzu flat deck truck.

 The average daily amount of fuel used for running power and heating systems varies between summer and winter: highest consumption rates of around 1,300 litres per day occur in winter.
 Summer sees the consumption drop off to an average of nearly 900 litres per day.
 The annual amount of AN8 used is approximately 410,000 litres, including the amount consumed by vehicles.

 The petrol used at Scott Base (and McMurdo station) is referred to as ‘Mogas’, a low octane unleaded petrol, used in vehicles and portable generators.
 It cannot be used in aircraft in Antarctica due to its low octane rating and the fact that it is not refined to aviation standards.
 Antarctica New Zealand only stores about 2,000 litres of Mogas at any one time.

-Most areas of the base have smoke, heat and sprinkler systems, which along with regular fire drills for all people on base keep fire prevention and awareness at a high level.
+All areas of the base have smoke, heat and sprinkler systems, which along with regular fire drills for all people on base keep fire prevention and awareness at a high level.
 In case of a major fire sections of Scott Base (the linkways) can be closed off or demolished to prevent the fire from spreading throughout the base.